5 Critical Steps to Mend a Broken Heart

 Step 5: It’s OK to Love Them

-Love takes time to develop so your feelings aren’t going to change over night.
+Love takes time to grow so your feelings aren’t going to change over night.
 In addition to being my boyfriend, the man I dated also became one of my closest friends.
-He walked by my side during a difficult time in my life and listened when I needed help processing everything on my mind.
-So many feelings.
+He walked by my side during a difficult time and listened when I needed help processing everything on my mind.
 He was my biggest fan and reminded me of my strength on days when I couldn’t find it.

 Honestly, part of me will probably always love him.
 Being loved completely and absolutely is a gift I will always be grateful for.
 If you’re in the same boat and still have love for an ex, that’s ok.
 Love is always worth holding onto, even if the giver of that love isn’t in your life anymore.
 However, don’t let feelings for that person hold you back from moving forward.